-As mentioned before, the focal point functions as an anchor for the viewer’s mind.
-It basically tells him where to look at first and where he can go from there.
+As mentioned before, the focal point is an anchor for the viewer’s mind.
+It tells him where to look at first and where he can go.
 Every aquascape should have a focal point.
 In the case of smaller tanks, there should be only one focal point and several secondary points of interest.
-When it comes to larger aquariums, it is necessary that you create more than one focal point, with one being the main point of focus.
-Too many points to focus could lead to a lack of interest to the viewer, so keeping it simple is the best option.
-The Nature, Iwagumi, or Jungle styles all start with the creation of focal points by implementing the golden ratio rule.
+When it comes to larger aquariums, you must create more than one focal point, with one being the main point of focus focal point.
+Too many points to focus on could lead to a lack of interest for the viewer.
+Keeping it simple is the best option.
+The Nature, Iwagumi, or Jungle styles start by creating focal points and implementing the golden ratio rule.

 Aquascaping offers a variety of approaches and styles.
-Each person has their own niche and their own expectations and desires for their individual aquariums.
-There are four major types of aquascapes, each of them having particular characteristics and unique features: The Dutch style, the Jungle style, the Iwagumi style and the Nature style.
+Each person has their niche and expectations and desires for their individual aquariums.
+There are four major aquascaping styles, each of which has particular characteristics and unique features: The Dutch style, the Jungle style, the Iwagumi style, and the Nature style.
 Below is a short description of these four main styles.

 The Dutch Aquarium

 Popularized in the 1930s, the Dutch aquascaping style is entirely focused on the culture and arrangement of aquatic plants.
-The Dutch style does not involve the use of driftwoods or any hardscape materials.
+The Dutch style does not involve the use of driftwood or any hardscape materials.
 The main focus is placed on the height, color, and texture of a wide variety of plants and the basic technique of construction is the terracing approach.
-It may look easy to accomplish, but aquascapers need to have a wide range of plant knowledge in order to create an aquascape that is aesthetically pleasing.
+It may look easy to accomplish, but aquascapers need a wide range of plant knowledge to create an aesthetically pleasing aquascape.

 The Jungle Aquarium

-The Jungle Aquarium is one of the simplest aquascaping styles to reproduce.
-As implied by the name, the final product should resemble the wild, untamed appearance of a jungle.
-One of the most common characteristics of the Jungle tanks is that vegetation is able to grow as it pleases and becomes quite dense, which means it requires less maintenance and enables the design to last longer.
-The Jungle style aquascape may not be the most complex of layouts, but it can become very attractive and functional over time, as numerous fish species prefer its dense vegetation environment.
+The Jungle Aquarium is one of the most straightforward aquascaping styles to reproduce.
+As implied by the name, the final product should resemble a jungle’s wild, untamed appearance.
+One of the most common characteristics of Jungle tanks is that vegetation can grow as it pleases and becomes quite dense, which requires less maintenance and enables the design to last longer.
+The Jungle style aquascape may not be the most complex of layouts.
+Still, it can become beautiful and functional over time, as numerous fish species prefer its dense vegetation environment.

 The Iwagumi Aquarium

-In contrast to the Dutch style, which only makes use of plants, the Iwagumi aquascaping style is based on an arrangement of rocks as the hardscape, their positioning being very specific using the golden ratio.
-The use of low-growing plants is very common to enhance the natural beauty.
-The typical setup for an Iwagumi aquascape involves the use of three main stones, one of which is larger, called the big Buddha, and two smaller stones.
-In order to create a sense of unity and harmony in the tank, it is important to use stones having the same color and texture.
+In contrast to the Dutch style, which only uses plants, the Iwagumi aquascaping style is based on an arrangement of rocks as the hardscape, their precise positioning using the golden ratio.
+The use of low-growing plants is widespread to enhance natural beauty.
+The typical setup for an Iwagumi aquascape involves using three main stones, one more extensive, called the big Buddha, and two smaller stones.
+To create a sense of unity and harmony in the tank, it is essential to use stones having the same color and texture.

 The Nature Aquarium

-Differentiating from the well-manicured Dutch style, the Nature aquarium style aims to create an image from the natural world.
-Most commonly, Nature aquarium aquascapes depict smaller versions of rainforests, mountains, hillsides or valleys.
-Both hardscape materials and plants play an important role in the quest for balance in the aquarium.
+Differentiating from the well-manicured Dutch style, the Nature aquarium style aims to create an image of the natural world.
+Nature aquarium aquascapes commonly depict smaller versions of rainforests, mountains, hillsides, or valleys.
+Both hardscape materials and plants play an essential role in the quest for balance in the aquarium.